The gassy messenger: N2 and O2 are also greenhouse gases

 Nitrogen (N2) is symmetrical AND made of identical atoms.Even with rotation or vibration, there is no unequal sharing of electrons between one N atom and the other.
 So N2 has no dipole, and an EM photon passes by without being absorbed.
 Similarly, for O2. reference

-Yes, N2 and O2 are both transparent to IR spectroscopy, but this fact still begs the question: how can the atmosphere be warm, if 98% of it (N2 and O2) are not IR (heat) ‘absorbent'?
-How can N2 and Obe non greenhouse gas, yet they have a heat capacity coefficient?
+Yes, N2 and O2 are both transparent to IR spectroscopy, but this fact still begs the question: how can the atmosphere be warm if 98% of it (N2 and O2) are not IR (heat) ‘absorbent'?
+How can N2 and O2 be non-greenhouse gases, yet they have a heat capacity coefficient?

 Something must be wrong with this conjecture.
 I have found that there is.
-In a complementary entry to this one 'IR detectors are deceptive in wrong hands' I learnt - just as the title says - that IR camera's and the like are deceptive to the unwary, and have found to solve this paradox an alternative measuring instrument or method other than IR spectroscopy must be sourced to reveal the true IR properties of N2 and O2 (and all other gases).
-Such an instrument does exist, Raman spectroscopy.
+In a complementary entry to this one, 'IR detectors are deceptive in wrong hands,' I learnt—just as the title says—that IR cameras and the like are deceptive to the unwary.
+To solve this paradox, an alternative measuring instrument or method other than IR spectroscopy must be sourced to reveal the true IR properties of N2 and O2 (and all other gases).
+Such an instrument does exist: Raman spectroscopy.

 Raman spectroscopy.